 The response time of a large language model (LLM) can vary significantly depending on a few key factors.
 Understanding these helps identify where improvements can be made.

-- Model Size: Larger models typically require more processing power, which can increase latency.
+- Model Size: Larger models typically require more processing power, which can lead to increased latency.
 More parameters often mean better results, but also slower response times.
 This tradeoff is a central concern in performance benchmarking efforts.

 - Hardware Capabilities: The type of GPU or TPU used, available memory, memory bandwidth, and system architecture all play a role.
 High-performance hardware with high system throughput and efficient resource utilization can significantly reduce latency and improve LLM inference efficiency.

-- Batch Size: Processing multiple requests in a batch can be efficient, but it may also delay the response for individual users—especially the first token.
+- Batch Size: Processing multiple requests in a batch can be efficient, but it may also delay the response for individual users, especially for the first token.
 Knowing how many requests are being processed simultaneously is essential for accurate latency measurements.

 - Network Latency: In distributed systems or cloud environments, communication between components can introduce delays.
 The physical location of servers also matters.